 Create the best possible financial aid award package for you (after you have been admitted) that includes:

 - Merit scholarships (based on your academic achievements)

 - Scholarships, grants, loans, and work-study (based on your financial need)

-- Contribute almost $20 million to help undergraduate students like you afford a Mills education (as we did in 2016-17).
+- Contribute more than $20 million to help undergraduate students like you afford a Mills education (as we did in 2017-18).

 How Much Will it Cost to Attend Mills?